mstwebdev/mstwebdev.github.io/README.md

 # mstwebdev.github.io
 #LearnWebDev

 Hello Stranger👽!
-Welcoome to my github page.
+Welcome!
 I am Meghraj Singh Tomar.
 I am here to learn and deploy Web development projects.
-We can be connected through GitHub or LinkedIn(https://in.linkedin.com/in/meghraj-singh-tomar-71336a1b5)
+This is a simple calculator for basic mathemaitcs operartions.
+I have use HTML5, CSS3 and JavaScript to make this calculator.
+You can use this calculator project to start your Web Development journey..use it, add more functions to this calculator or make your own and pull a request.
+Enjoy learning webdev..